gsmainclusivetechlab/interop-test-platform/README.md

     ```bash
     $ yarn prod
     ```

-<span id="1">\*</span>This is required to populate dependencies on the host
+5. Get valid SSL certificates for domain in production mode for valid domain:
-(useful for IDEs) and when using volumes to synchronise source code (otherwise the empty host dependency directories will overwrite those inside the container).
+   `bash $ yarn certbot` <span id="1">\*</span>This is required to populate dependencies on the host (useful for IDEs) and when using volumes to synchronise source code (otherwise the empty host dependency directories will overwrite those inside the container).

 ### Updates